ankit-rathi/ankit-rathi.github.io_backup/index.md

 - [About Me](#About-Me)

 ## Why ankit-rathi.github.io?
-- Latest updates from Data & AI field
+- Latest blog-posts on Data & AI field
-- Posts on Concepts, Processes & Tools
 - Free resources to learn Data & AI
+- Link to my portfolio on various platforms
-- Content from ARTalks
+- Content/presentation from ARTalks
-- Excerpts from my previous and upcoming books
+- Book store to buy my books on discount

 ## My Blog